Granite and Nano-Alumina Boost Concrete Radiation Shielding

 Background

 Concrete, one of the most important building materials, is often used to absorb or distribute radiation.
-However, concrete consumes many natural resources like aggregates and water.
+However, concrete consumes many natural resources, such as aggregates and water.
 Additionally, cement, an essential component of concrete, is environmentally expensive.

 Consequently, several additives are used in concrete as supplementary cementitious materials (SCMs) to mitigate its environmental impact.
 Using waste materials like MD, GD, and NA as SCMs at optimal replacement ratios can improve the radiation-shielding properties of concrete against various radiation forms.